alexweber/environments/README.md

 * Unlike Environments, you can execute all of a Bundle's tasks on demand (with Environments you'd have to make that Environment active to have it's tasks execute).

+Environments Bundles can be managed at: `Administration -> Configuration -> Development -> Environments -> Environments Bundles`.

 Task Bundles may be executed in the Admin UI described above or by using the handy __Drush__ command:
 `drush environment-bundle`, or `drush envb` for short: